NaeemBolchhi/acover/README.md

 ACover lets you print (or save to PDF) cover pages for school, college, or university assignments.

 Spend your time on what really matters, and leave the covers to this tool.
-Also works on Android, so you can make cover page PDFs without even owning a computer.
+Also works on Android/iOS, so you can make cover page PDFs without even owning a computer.

 ## Features
 - Just input data, forget formatting.
 - Intended for university students.
 - Works on Android via Chrome and Chromium browsers.
+- Works on iOS via Safari.

 ## Instructions
 - Open ACover on a supported browser.